primayoriko/golang-forum-api/README.md

 ## Description

 -------
-API that already provide basic features of the forum web application and implemented in Golang language.
+A simple API that already provide basic features of the forum web application and implemented in Golang language.
 This project is sample of production ready API that already has JWT auth system, logger, test, and also openAPI/swagger docs.

 ## Project Structure